 A Slow Backend Leads to a Slow Frontend

-Both the front-end and back-end of your WooCommerce store draw power from the same server resources.
+Both the front-end and back-end of your WooCommerce store draw power from the same server resources, meaning a slow backend can result in a slow WooCommerce site.
 That means when the backend of your WooCommece store becomes slow and clunky it also slows down the front-end of your store.
 The backend processes could involve many plugins sending concurrent requests back and forth for updating records to fetching large data for reports.
 All of these tasks are resource-intensive and slow down the WooCommerce backend.

 Similarly, uploading new products, updating existing SKUs, filtering through customer’s orders, and generating monthly reports can put a strain on your server resources, ultimately causing slow loading times for both the front-end and back-end of your WooCommerce store.
 These requests are dynamic and can not be cached, therefore, optimizing them for performance is very important.
 Other online businesses like membership sites and eLearning sites should also consider optimizing the WordPress backend as users access it frequently for various tasks.